Our Vision and Mission

 Our vision and purpose is to be the kind of church where anyone is welcomed.
 If you have never stepped in a church or if it has been many years, we want to make sure you feel comfortable from the moment you step in our doors.
 We strive to be the church where you feel “at home” from the moment you arrive.
 We also believe that the Bible shouldn’t be something used to beat someone over the head with, but instead the stories should be inspiring and life-changing.
 We try our hardest to live up to our mission statement: At Sanctuary UMC we SERVE God, CONNECT to our community, JOURNEY together, and INSPIRE love.

-We offer three Sunday morning services: Daybreak, Traditional, and Contemporary.
-We are averaging about 300 people in our worship services every week and we continue to grow!
-We offer Nursery and Sunday School.
-You can find the Nursery located just inside the front entrance.
+We offer two Sunday morning services: Traditional, and Contemporary.
 Beyond Sunday we participate in community events, we have a women’s group, men’s group, youth group, and a young adult group.

 Sanctuary United Methodist Church has a caring congregation that looks for many ways to reach out to share the love of Christ both locally and globally.
 Our Missions Committee works to develop programs that meet needs and alleviate suffering, particularly among the last, the lost and with the least.
 Examples include: preparing health kits for homeless vets and giving thousands of dollars to help fight disease in Africa.
 Learn more.

 The people of The United Methodist Church are part of the second largest Protestant denomination in the United States.
 Our worldwide connection includes approximately 12.8 million members.